ESR 1: Onur Baran (CITY)

 Project Title: Optical measurements for ignition and combustion in RCM

-Objectives: (1) To characterize the ignition and combustion processes of the pilot diesel with the gaseous-fuel primary under engine relevant conditions in a rapid compression machine (RCM) (2) To compare the RCM results to CVC results (collaboration with ESR3) and the results on emissions NOx and unburnt HC measured in engine test (collaboration with ESR2)
+Objectives: (1) To characterize the ignition and combustion processes of the pilot diesel with the gaseous-fuel primary under engine relevant conditions in a rapid compression machine (RCM).
+(2) To compare the RCM results to CVC results (collaboration with ESR3) and the results on emissions NOx and unburnt HC measured in engine test (collaboration with ESR2) in order to identify a possible correlation between RCM results and engine exhaust emissions database.

 ESR 5: Raffaele Bellini (CITY)